 The good news is that there is a method to attack this madness and by working your exceptions in a particular order, you can surface the materials that are most in need of an intervention.
 Once we have those materials selected, we can work through the planning situation overall to help bring the business plan into healthy alignment- and even improve the quality of our MRP output going forward.
-Approaching our reviews in this way, also improves the efficiency of our planning work and allows us to identify trends in the types of issues we may be experiencing.
-There is something of a synergy bonus that comes with the sequence of review- and the cadence and repeatability help us to organize our work and improve our ability to efficiently prioritize.
-A hard truth in the lives of Supply Chain Planners is that time is a precious commodity- we need ALL of the efficiency builders we can get.
+Approaching your reviews in this way, also improves the efficiency of your planning work and allows you to identify trends in the types of issues you may be experiencing.
+There is something of a synergy bonus that comes with the sequence of review- and the cadence and repeatability help us to organize work and improve the ability to efficiently prioritize.
+A hard truth in the lives of supply chain planners is that time is a precious commodity- we need ALL of the efficiency builders we can get.

 Addressing your planning situation, the quality of your planning output- and specifically the quality of the plans generated by MRP- takes you down a path that leads to real, relevant and actionable communication in the form of quality Exception Messages.
 You get there by working on one material at a time- rather than one singular exception message against an MRP element at a time.
 The focus must be in making SAP as informed as possible through the alignment of rules and behaviors.
 Then, Exception Monitoring is a value add!
 You’re not hitting the snooze button or selectively listening.
 You are now receiving information your organization can rely on and SAP extends our vantage point so that your supply chain is able to analyze, prioritize and resolve process breakdowns, capacity constraints and misalignments of supply and demand.

 Managing by exception requires consistently staying on top of materials inventory and schedule while moving the process seamlessly from purchase to production.
+For a deeper dive into Exception Management join us at our upcoming MasterClass SAP Supply Chain Bootcamp.
 To learn more on this topic, read this white paper, “Managing by Exception: Cut 50% of Hidden Cost from Your Supply Chain“.